isberg1/REST-API-IMT2681_assignment_2_paragliding/README.md

 ### What is this repository for? ###
 An online service that will allow users to browse information about IGC files(international file format used by paragliders).
 The program will store IGC files metadata in a mongoDB Database.
 The system will generate events and it will monitor for new events happening from the outside services.
 The project will make use of Heroku and OpenStack.

-Se [specs](https://github.com/isberg1/REST-API-IMT2681_assignment_2_paragliding/blob/master/Assignment%202%20spesifications.md) for assignment requirements
+Click [here](https://github.com/isberg1/REST-API-IMT2681_assignment_2_paragliding/blob/master/Assignment%202%20spesifications.md) for assignment requirements